 What Causes Pericoronitis?

 Pericoronitis occurs when a tooth only comes in part way and when a portion of gum tissue is left over the tooth.
 The gum tissue often has an opening that is the perfect place for food to become lodged and for bacteria to accumulate.
-The bacteria are what are responsible for the infection.
+The bacteria are what is responsible for the infection.
 As they multiply, the gum becomes more and more inflamed.
 An abscess can form, which is usually filled with pus.
 If not treated in a timely way, the pus can spread to other areas of the mouth, spreading the infection.

-The most conservative treatment option is to use a salt water rinse to clean the infected area, flushing out any bacteria and any food pieces that might be trapped in the gum.
+The most conservative treatment option is to use salt water rinse to clean the infected area, flushing out any bacteria and any food pieces that might be trapped in the gum.

 To reduce the chance of the infection recurring, a dentist might decide to remove the piece of gum that is causing part of the trouble.
 Cutting away the flap of gum will make it easier for you to reach the area when brushing and will reduce the chance of the infection coming back.